 - Providing a visual notification (along with a transcript) if audio plays automatically;

 - Ensuring that all website coding includes the proper tags and structure to provide the visual cues we’ve discussed; and

 - Creating a separate set of static web pages whenever the primary site makes use of dynamic, timed, or auto-refreshing content.

 That’s A Lot of Work – Do I Really Have To Do It?

 For businesses and commercial establishments, however, there is at least some jeopardy.
-Perhaps the courts would agree that your website doesn’t fall under the scope of the ADA, and all you’ve lost is the time and money you spent to defend yourself.
+Perhaps the courts would agree your website doesn’t fall under the scope of the ADA if a claim arises.
+Even then, you will incur time and money defending yourself.
 On the other hand, you’re facing substantial fines and penalties if you lose a federal case, and attorney’s fees (at the very least) if you have to settle a privately-brought ADA case.

 So, do you need to comply?
-For most businesses, it’s an extremely good idea – particularly if you have one or more retail locations in addition to a website.
+For most businesses, it’s an extremely good idea.
+Compliance is a must if you have one or more retail locations in addition to a website.

-A complete ADA compliance audit of all websites and apps is the first step, allowing you to find all of the challenges the disabled might face.
-After that, you’ll need to fix all of the problems you’ve discovered.
-The ADA Best Practices Toolkit I mentioned earlier, as well as the WCAG 2.0 guidelines, will provide invaluable guidance.
+A complete ADA compliance audit of all websites and apps is the first step.
+You will need an inventory of all of the challenges the disabled might face.
+After that, you’ll need to fix each item on the list.
+The ADA Best Practices Toolkit I mentioned earlier, as well as the WCAG 2.0 guidelines, provide invaluable guidance.

-Sooner or later the Department of Justice will finally adopt formal ADA regulations, and before that happens, there’s no telling when someone will decide to put you through the legal wringer.
+Sooner or later the Department of Justice will finally adopt formal ADA regulations.
+Before that happens, there’s no telling when someone will decide to put you through the legal wringer.
 It makes sense to be proactive and make your site accessible to the disabled.

 Richard A. Chapo